CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 13 to 30 seconds, plus 1.5 to 2.5 seconds per level<br />
 *Stamina Cost*: 3000, minus 125 per level to a minimum of 1250<br />
 *Channeling Time*: 150 moves, minus 5.5 moves per level to a minimum of 75<br />
-*Effects*: Reduce the armor values of the target, causing them to take +1 damage per two power levels on any hit.
-Due to engine limitations, at the moment this power only works on NPCs.<br />
+*Effects*: Reduce the armor values of the target, causing them to take +4 additional damage, +1 per power level, on any hit.<br />
 *Prerequisites*: Night Eyes 4, Premonition 4<br />

 ## Aura Sight (C)